ezgsnyrt/backend-course-final-project/README.md

 - **📅 Dynamic Weekly Schedule Visualization:** Appointments will be visualized in a dynamic weekly schedule format instead of a static one.
 - **📱 Responsive Design:** The application will be enhanced to be fully responsive for devices under 600px width.
-- **📈 Appointment Statistics:** Additional statistics related to completed appointments will be added for better insights.